ocaml/odoc/README.md

-There is limited support for polymorphism : you cannot search for `'a -> 'a` and get every function `int -> int`, `string -> string` etc. However it will return a function whose litteral type is `'a -> 'a`.
+There is limited support for polymorphism : you cannot search for `'a -> 'a` and get every function `int -> int`, `string -> string` etc. However it will return a function whose literal type is `'a -> 'a`.
 Having the first behaviour would be a lot harder to program, and probably not a good idea, as it would be impossible to search for polymorphic functions.